Don Quixote: Influence on the English language

 Don Quixote alongside its many translations, has also provided a number of idioms and expressions to the English language.
 Examples with their own articles include the phrase "the pot calling the kettle black" and the adjective "quixotic".

 Tilting at windmills

 Tilting at windmills is an English language idiom that means "attacking imaginary enemies".
 The expression is derived from Don Quixote, and the word "tilt" in this context refers to jousting.
 This phrase is sometimes also expressed as "charging at windmills" or "fighting the windmills".

 The phrase is sometimes used to describe either confrontations where adversaries are incorrectly perceived, or courses of action that are based on misinterpreted or misapplied heroic, romantic, or idealistic justifications.
 It may also connote an inopportune, unfounded, and vain effort against adversaries real or imagined.

 In science

 Dulcibella camanchaca, a deep-sea amphipod species, was named after the character Dulcinea in the novel, following the tradition of naming amphipods after literary figures.

+Lohuecotitan pandafilandi and Qunkasaura pintiquiniestra are dinosaurs named after minor characters in the novel.

+The family, genus, and gastropod species Quijotidae, Quijote, and Quijote cervantesi are named after the novel and its author.